mmikowski/hi_score/README.md

 ### Mac
 The easiest way path to get familiar with this project on Mac is probably to use a product like Parallels or VMFusion and import a [VMX manifest][_40] and the [VMDK][_41] disk.
 VirtualBox also runs on Mac but it doesn't integrate as well to the host OS as Parallels, for example.

 We should be able to run this natively on the Mac but we haven't tested it.
-We would need at the very least Bash 4+, [GNU Core utilities][_08], NodeJS, Git, PanDoc, Perl Getopt::Mixed Perl File::Slurp, and SSH server.
+We would need at the very least Bash 4+, [GNU Core utilities][_08], NodeJS, Git, PanDoc, Perl File::Slurp, and SSH server.

 ### Windows
 We recommend using a virtual machine as detailed above.